Categorification of Harder-Narasimhan Theory via slope functions: Slope Functions

 Therefore,

 \end{proof}

-\begin{rmk} The above compatibility result shows that a slope function $\mu$ on $S_E^0$ induces in a canonical way, for each strict subquotient $H$ of $E$, a slope function on $S_H^0$.
-By abuse of notation, in the case where there is no ambiguity on the underlying subquotient diagram of morphisms linking $H$ and $E$, we often denote by $\mu$ the induced slope function on $S_H^0$ for simplicity.
+\begin{rmk} The above compatibility result shows that a slope function $\mu$ of $E$ induces in a canonical way, for each strict subquotient $H$ of $E$, a slope function of $H$.
+By abuse of notation, in the case where there is no ambiguity on the underlying subquotient diagram of morphisms linking $H$ and $E$, we often denote by $\mu$ the induced slope function of $H$ for simplicity.
 Note that this convention fits well with Notation \ref{Not: mu of subquotient}. \end{rmk}